daniel-hampton/helloitsrufio-tdd/README.md

 Outline for stream on Test Driving Development

+- Part 1: TDD is JS (spend most of the time here, maybe come up with more real-world examples than the starter functions)

+Time permitting...or skip to Cypress e2e test if it's more interesting.

+- Part 2: Show how we would configure the same thing with Typescript.
+- Part 3/4: Test a component in React with Jest.
+Show an End to End test with Cypress.

 ## Why write automated tests for code?

 Chances are you probably test your code a little before you send it off to your boss or deploy your website.